 When Addigy engages a sub-processor under this Addendum, Addigy and the sub-processor enter into an agreement with data protection terms substantially similar to those contained herein.
 Each sub-processor agreement must ensure that Addigy is able to meet its obligations to Customer.
 In addition to implementing technical and organizational measures to protect personal data, sub-processors must a) notify Addigy in the event of a Security Incident so Addigy may notify Customer; b) delete data when instructed by Addigy in accordance with Customer’s instructions to Addigy; c) not engage additional sub-processors without authorization; d) not change the location where data is processed; or e) process data in a manner which conflicts with Customer’s instructions to Addigy.

-SCHEDULE 3: Cross Border Data Transfer Mechanism
+Cross Border Data Transfer Mechanism

 - “Standard Contractual Clauses” means, depending on the circumstances unique to any particular Customer, any of the following: